 -How to overcome rose sickness.
 When you replace old roses with new ones an established rose plant produces a toxin to prevent other roses competing with them.
-For successful new roses you must change the soil.
+For successful new roses, you must change the soil.

 BULBS: When planting bulbs it is recommended that the depth should be three times the diameter of the bulb.
 Make sure the bulb is placed right side up in the hole.
 The roots should be facing down.

 - Smash egg shells and place at flowering plant base.
-Gently work into soil.
+Gently work into the soil.
 Use on blooming perennials.

 - Used coffee grounds and herbal tea leaves.

 - Full strength vinegar kills weeds and grass growing in sidewalk cracks.
-Place it on in crack areas where weeds grow.
-If applied to plants will kill the plant.

 - Ward off both ants and aphids, scatter coffee grounds around your rosebushes and other flowers.